Searching for Gita, the Little Pearl: Part 2

 As Anna was putting on her coat and scarf she felt both amused and sad at the memory of naming their newborn daughter.
 Out the window she could see it might rain today so she donned her boots.
 Her ankles were barely swollen today so they fit well enough.
 Today was the 30th anniversary of losing Gita.
 Perhaps this was why the idea of finding Gita today filled her mind.

 Gita got out of bed and stretched.
-The sun beamed through the window filling her room with light.
-But there was no light in her heart.
-A cloud of meloncholy enshrouded her as it often did when she dreamed about Mama.
+Warm, shimmering sunbeams pierced her sheer bedroom curtains filling her room with light, yet a heavy cloud of melancholy enshrouded her as it often did when she dreamed about Mama.
 Thirty years to the day Mama disappeared.
-Tata had said Mama did not want to be a mother or wife anymore and ran away with another man.
+Rufin had said Mama did not want to be a mother or wife anymore and ran away with another man.

-"I don't believe you, Tata," six year old Gita had said, arms folded and frown secure.
+"I don't believe you, Father," six year old Gita had said, arms folded and frown secure.

 "It is true my Runfina Roza.
-Borys Kowalski heard from a reliable source that Mama and a man booked passage to go to America, to find a new life without you or me."
-Rufin's face turned to disguust.
+Uncle Borys heard from a reliable source that Mama and a man booked passage to go to America, to find a new life without you or me."
+Rufin's face turned to disgust.
 "Your Mama is a tramp, Rufina Roza."

-Tata knelt and grabbed Gita by the shoulders and gave her a shake.
-"Don't you ever talk disrespectfully about Pan Kowalski again, and don't you defy me, Rufina.
+Rufin knelt and grabbed Gita by the shoulders and gave her a shake.
+"Don't you ever talk disrespectfully about Uncle Borys and don't you defy me, Rufina.
 From now on, you are only Rufina.
 Gita was your Mama's name for you.
 Gita is no more.
 Mama is gone.
 Therefore you are Rufina, red haired woman.
-You are your Tata's daughter."
+You are your Father's daughter."

-Gita pulled away and with tears pouring said "I hate you Tata.
-You and Pan Kowalski are liars.
+Gita pulled away and with tears pouring and said "I hate you, Rufin.
+From now I will call you only Rufin, you are no longer my Father, and Mr. Kowalski is not my Uncle.
+You are both liars.
 Mama would never leave me."
 She bolted out of the house, ran behind the garden shed and up the hill of tall grass and continued another quarter mile into a thick stand of silver birch trees sobbing all the way.
-She heard Tata calling her in the far distance and growing angrier.
+She heard Rufin calling her in the far distance and growing angrier.
 She hid in some grassy shrubs on the other side of the trees and soon fell into a deep sleep.
 And then someone was shaking her.
 Startled, she awoke to see a boy a couple of years older with red hair and freckles just like her own.
 His face was filled with concern.
 She liked him immediately, before he said a word.
 She knew they would be best friends forever.
 Perhaps one day they would marry.